hsbc/bqtools/BQSYNCUSAGE.md

 lates_date.
 This lets you reduce the rows checked.
 Combining check_depth and this setting let you trade off performance against cost

-*latest_date* - defaults to False which means todays date.
+*latest_date* - defaults to None which means todays date.
 Expects a parsable date in YYYY-MM-DD format.
 Sets upper limit of days to compare for day partitoin tables

 *do_day_partition_deep_check* - Default False by default.
 Table bytes and last modification are checked only if bytes differ or the